Hampus Lindholm Game Preview: Bruins vs. Ducks

 Lindholm Season Stats Insights

+- Lindholm has averaged 23:03 of ice time this season (with a plus-minus of +4).

-- Through four games this year, Lindholm has yet to score a goal.
+- Lindholm has yet to score a goal through six games this season.

-- Lindholm has not recorded a point through four games this season.
+- Lindholm has yet to register a point this year through six games.

-- Lindholm has yet to post an assist through four games this season.
+- Lindholm has yet to put up an assist this season through six games.

-- Lindholm has an implied probability of 48.8% to eclipse his point total based on the odds.
+- Lindholm's implied probability to go over his point total is 47.6% based on the odds.

-- The implied probability of Lindholm going over his assist prop bet, based on the odds, is 42.6%.
+- Lindholm has an implied probability of 41.7% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.